TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 }
 ```

+Note that, as of v5.1 with the ESM client library, this can also be achieved using the standardised `msg._ui` features.

-## From the front-end (browser) to the Node-RED uibuilder node
+## Messages From the front-end (browser) to the Node-RED uibuilder node

-Note that, if responding to a control msg, you **must** remove the `uibuilderCtrl` property otherwise, uibuilder will refuse to send the msg (to prevent msg loops).
+Note that, if responding to a control msg (sending back to uibuilder's input), you **must** remove the `uibuilderCtrl` property otherwise, uibuilder will refuse to send the msg (to prevent msg loops).

 ### Client Ready for Content (Control Message)